 As discussed in this definitive blog post, choosing your domain name is influenced by your future goals and your targets.

 There is no one right thing.
 Everything is reliable on each other.

 Concluding, this was the ultimate guide on using your name as a domain.
 I hopefully assume that from now on, you will be able to come up with a great domain name (irrespective of personal or creative).

 Now, I would like to hear from you.

 What type of domains do you prefer the most?

 Are they personal domains or creative ones?

 Let me know by leaving a quick comment below.

 P.S: Still haven’t booked a perfect domain name for yourself?
-Head over to Bluehost and get an unflappable domain right now.
+Head over to Hostinger and get an unflappable domain right now.